KordingLab/KordingLab.github.io/README.md

 ### Add your publications

-Copy the BibTex entry of your paper from Google Scholar and paste it in `_bibliography/references.bib`, after the first 4 lines.
+Copy the BibTex entry of your paper from Google Scholar and paste it in `_bibliography/references.bib`somewhere after the header.
 Make sure to include PDF and video links as relevant.

 ### Publish an update